 Oh, and they will give you as much Hawaiian POG (Passion Orange Guava juice) as you like!
 They will even put some in a straw cup for kids!

-We thought the food was pretty good.
+We thought the food on this Ohana Disney World menu was pretty good.
 It’s exactly what you would expect with traditional breakfast foods like scrambled eggs, breakfast meats, etc.

-But the pineapple bread was super tasty and definitely a highlight!
+But the pineapple bread was super tasty and definitely a highlight of the Ohana Disney menu!

 Ohana Character Breakfast Disney Characters